FlexMeasures/flexmeasures/documentation/api/introduction.rst

     https://company.flexmeasures.io/api/v2_0

-Also , we see that a list of services offered by (a version of) the FlexMeasures web service can be obtained by sending a ``getService`` request.
+Also, we can see that a list of endpoints which are available at (a version of) the FlexMeasures web service can be obtained by sending a ``getService`` request.
 An optional field "access" can be used to specify a user role for which to obtain only the relevant services.

 **Example request**